1. It took over 600 years to build

 7. It was once the tallest building in the world

 From 1880 to 1884, the Cathedral was the tallest building in the world, until it was beaten by the Washington Monument and then the Eiffel Tower.

 Nowadays, it doesn’t hold anywhere near such an impressive title but it is still the largest Gothic church building in Northern-Europe.
 Its two 516 ft tall church spires are the second tallest in the world, surpassed only by the single spire of Ulm Minster which was finished in 1890, which is also in Germany.

-But when the Sagrada Familia is finished in 2026 (estimated), it will be taller than both the Ulm Minster and Cologne Cathedral, robbing Germany of the title.
+But when the Sagrada Familia in Barcelona is finished (estimated to be 2026 although it will be likely be delayed due to the pandemic), it will be taller than both the Ulm Minster and Cologne Cathedral, robbing Germany of the title.

 8. The Cathedral wasn’t always so dark grey